-Welcome to the e-Mentor Program sponsored by the Career Design Lab and Alumni Relations at Columbia University’s School of Professional Studies.
+Welcome to the e-Mentor Program supported by the Career Design Lab and Alumni Relations at the Columbia University School of Professional Studies.
 We are excited to connect current students with experienced professionals.
-This program is designed to tap into the existing knowledge, skills, and experience of high performing alumni and transfer these skills to newer or less experienced students in order to advance their careers.
+This program is designed to provide mentorship for young professionals or students with limited professional experience to learn from alumni and industry experts, tapping into their knowledge, skills and experience.
 We hope you enjoy all of the benefits that this program provides.

 Duration & Frequency

-The e-Mentor program runs from September 21 - November 20, 2020.
-All mentors and mentees are expected to hold at least 4 mentoring sessions for a minimum 30 minutes per session anytime in a 3-month period.
+The Spring e-Mentor program runs from September 20- November 22, 2021.
+All mentors and mentees are expected to hold at least four mentoring sessions for a minimum of 30 minutes per session anytime in the three-month period.

-- August 6: e-Mentors are confirmed + e-Mentor confirmation form closes
+- June 30: e-Mentors are confirmed + e-Mentor Confirmation form closes

-- August 10: e-Mentor profiles go live (will appear at the bottom of this page)
+- July 12: e-Mentor profiles go live (see the bottom of this page)

 Student Sign-up & Pairing

 This is a first-come, first-serve basis sign-up process.
-Students can review the e-Mentors from the bottom of the page and submit their first top three choices on the student e-Mentee participation submissions form.
+Students can review the e-Mentors from the bottom of the page and submit their first top five choices on the Student e-Mentor Program Submissions form.
 You must fill out all questions to be considered for the e-Mentor Program.
 CDL will review mentee and mentor preferences including program of study, skills, job functions, shared interests, shared affiliations and career alignment in pairing of mentor and mentee.